You can provide your students with live group sessions by scheduling a Live Lesson via Zoom Meetings or Zoom Webinars, directly from within Thinkific.

 As the host, you will require a Zoom account to get started.
 Then you can create a Live Lesson in Thinkific and simply login to the Zoom account you would like to connect.
 You can set the date, time and duration for your Zoom Meeting or Webinar directly within your Live Lesson settings.

-The schedule will be visible to students directly within the lesson and once the live session starts, students can simply click the join link to participate!
+The schedule will be visible to students directly within the lesson and once the live session starts, students can simply click the Join Meeting in Zoom button which will open Zoom in a new tab for students to join your meeting or webinar.

-- Live Lessons are in Beta and currently restricted to 100 students.
+- Live Lessons are currently restricted to a maximum of 100 students.

 - A Free Zoom account is required in order to schedule a Zoom Meeting.
 Note that the Free Zoom plan has a meeting limit of 40 minutes.
 If you require more time, check out Zoom's Pro plan.

-- For Zoom Webinars, you will need a Pro Zoom account with the optional Video Webinar add-on plan.
-Make sure to view Zoom's optional add-on plans and pricing here!
+- For Zoom Webinars, you will need a Pro Zoom account and the Zoom Video Webinar plan, which is purchased separately as an add-on plan option in Zoom.

 - A Zoom account can only be connected to a single Thinkific account.
 You cannot connect the same Zoom account to multiple Thinkific accounts.